 The Québec maritime Blog

 When you visit the immense territory of Côte-Nord, on the north shore of the St. Lawrence, you’ll notice that many place names have an exotic ring.
 This is because they derive from Innu-aimun, the language spoken by the Innu people.
 (Innu means “human being” in Innu-aimun; these First Nations people are not to be confused with the Inuit.)
-Seven of the nine Innu communities in Québec are found in Côte-Nord.
+Eight of the nine Innu communities in Québec are found in Côte-Nord.

 To reach Côte-Nord from Québec City, you’ll cross the Saguenay Fjord, from the Innu-aimun Saki-nip (“where water flows out” or “water source”), to the village of Tadoussac, which was called Totouskak (“bosom”) by the Innu, referring to the two round hills to the west of the village.
 While you’re there, be sure to visit the Chauvin Trading Post, a replica of Canada’s first fur-trading post, established in 1600.
 First Nations people and Europeans met here to trade.
 A stay in Tadoussac is also the perfect opportunity to watch whales in the Saguenay–St. Lawrence Marine Park.
 Want to discover the flavours of Côte-Nord?
 Head to La Galouïne Inn & Restaurant, where First Nations chef Martin Brisson prepares dishes using ingredients from the boreal region, including wild spices and herbs, berries, forest products and seafood.